syncfusion-content/xamarin-docs/Xamarin/Visual/Material-Visual.md

 ## Apply material visual for Syncfusion controls

 To use this feature with Syncfusion controls, you need not to make any additional configurations.
 The procedure is exactly same as the above.
-By simply setting the "Visual" property as "Material" either to the Syncfusion control or to any of its parent views, the UI will be updated.
+By simply setting the ['Visual'](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.visual?view=xamarin-forms#Xamarin_Forms_VisualElement_Visual) as ['Material'](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualmarker.material?view=xamarin-forms) either to the Syncfusion control or to any of its parent views, the UI will be updated.
 In Volume 3, 2019, we have provided this support for the following controls.

 * Calendar
 * Button
-* Check box
+* CheckBox
-* Radio button
+* Radio Button
 * Chips
-* Range slider
+* Range Slider
-* Schedule
+* Scheduler
 * Switch
-* Tabbed view
+* Tabbed View
 * DataGrid
-* PopupLayout
+* Popup
 * Picker
 * ListView
 * TreeView